Bed Size and Sleep Quality

 Why Bed Size and Sleep Quality Matter for Restful Sleep

-The size of your bed plays a key role in ensuring a restful sleep.
-A bed that is too small can lead to:
+Your bed size plays a big role in how restful your nights really are.
+A bed that’s too small can lead to:

 - Restricted movement: Limited space makes it difficult to change positions comfortably.

-- Disturbed sleep: Sharing a small bed increases the chances of being disturbed by a partner’s movements.
+- Disturbed sleep: Sharing a small bed increases the chances of being woken up by your partner.

 The Benefits of a Larger Bed for Better Sleep Quality